CePeU/MarkdownToFoundry/README.md

 Just import your next journal/page and use the macro to link both journals/pages.

 (Example how this works and what advantages an Obsidian UUID has)

+### Journal Linking After Every Export
+- **Description**: Automatically run a journal linking process after each export.
+- **Default**: Disabled.
+- **Toggle**: Enable or disable this feature.

+Instead of using a macro you can let the plugin execute code on your Foundry instance to relink journals after each import.

 ***